 - Hospice: Talk to your parents about their feelings about hospice.
 It may be helpful to ask a hospice provider for some informational brochures about what hospice is and how it works.
 This is not a decision your parents need to make at this meeting or on the spot, but get the conversation started.

-- Funeral plans: Some people already have made their funeral arrangements but many do not.
+- Funeral plans: Some people already have made their funeral arrangements, but many have not.
 Even if your parents do not want to prepay or arrange their own funeral and/or resting place, have a discussion about what they want.
-Your local funeral home should be able to provide a checklist of decision points that can be helpful.
+Ask if they prefer cremation or burial.
+Your local funeral home should be able to provide a checklist of helpful decision points, too.

 Financial issues are another aspect of end-of-life planning.
 Consider these topics:

-- Life insurance: Do you parents have some kind of life insurance policy?
+- Life insurance: Do your parents have some kind of life insurance policy?
 If so, which life insurance company is it with, what’s the policy number and how do you make a claim?

 The best tip for having an end-of-life conversation with your parents is to get it in writing.
 While life insurance policies, wills, power of attorney documents and the like are already in writing, don’t neglect the other decision points that your parents come to during your talk.